Wild orbits and generalised singularity modules: stratifications and quantisation: Introduction and main results

-Everything is now ready for the second part, which deals with a generalisation of the modules of~\cite{felder_rembado_2023_singular_modules_for_affine_lie_algebras}.
-(Hereafter we shall refer to them as `singularity' modules, as in the title/abstract; cf. Fn.~1 of op.~cit.)
+Everything is ready for the second part, which deals with a generalisation of the affine-Lie-algebra modules of~\cite{felder_rembado_2023_singular_modules_for_affine_lie_algebras_and_applications_to_irregular_wznw_conformal_blocks}, and of their finite/truncated version--- for TCLAs.
+(We now call them `singularity modules'; cf.~Fn.~1 of op.~cit.)

-In brief, the singularity modules are representations of the affine Lie algebra $\wh{\mf g}$ (associated with $\mf g$), induced from a Lie subalgebra of an affine Borel subalgebra $\wh{\mf b} \sse \wh{\mf g}$.
-But in this article we shall regard the choice of a Borel subalgebra $\mf b \sse \mf g$ as a \emph{polarisation} on a generic wild orbit, and then, leveraging the results of the first part of the paper, spell out the natural extension to the nongeneric case.